 - Unstable family

-- Hereditary – If a close relative – such as your parents or siblings – has BDP, you’re at a higher risk of having it yourself.
+- Hereditary – If a close relative (such as your parents or siblings) has BPD, your risk of having it increases.

 - Consistent losing jobs or relationships